 If you need to get vaccine to fulfill this requirement (no documentation of having had the vaccine):

-- Most of these vaccines have been approved by major health insurance plans
+- Most vaccines have been approved by major health insurance plans

 - Any person under age 19 who is uninsured, underinsured, or Medicaid eligible may qualify to get a free vaccine, with an administration charge only, though the Vaccines for Children (VFC) federal program through Health Services or another office that participates in the VFC program.